 Kappa Alpha Laws concerning Confederate Flag and Uniforms – All prohibited

-Special Events Insurance Request Form – This document will need to be completed and submitted to the chapter’s Associate Director for Chapter Services in order to request special events insurance.
+Special Events Insurance Request Form – This application will need to be completed and submitted in order to request special events insurance.
 Remember requests MUST be made at least 60 days prior to the desired event.
 Click here for assistance completing the application or contact Director of Risk Management Jacob Woodard with any questions.